Zolske/yahtzee-dice-roller/README.md

   - buttons have been given enough spaced to avoid mistakes
   - only up and down scrolling _(only side scrolling if there are more than three players set up)_

+### Features Left to Implement:

+- adding a setting menu, to customize user profile, dice color, theme
+- adding a data base would allow the user to save there profile and high score

 ---

 ## Testing

+### browser testing:

+- functionality- and layout- tests where successful on: _"Chrome"_, _"Mozilla Firefox"_ and _"Microsoft Edge"_
+- because the tester has no access to _"Safari"_, the site was not tested on that browser

 ---